News

 Since then I’ve returned to Sorrento several times.
 This summer I took a class with Jeremy Freeman from Surrey BC.
 He plays killer Bill Monroe style mandolin and says. ”It would’ve taken me years to learn what a few slow pitch jam sessions taught me.
 The slow pitch jams started me playing bluegrass and showed me a whole world of music being played.”

-My Sorrento campground neighbor, bass player and vocalist Kathy Ferguson from Parsons, BC says “Slow pitch jams are so good for learning repertoire and etiquette and get you well prepared for jumping into those late night cross-border encounters of the good kind.”
+My Sorrento campground neighbor, a bass player and vocalist ... says “Slow Pitch Jams are so good for learning repertoire and etiquette and get you well prepared for jumping into those late night cross-border encounters of the good kind.”

 You can read the whole article (posted January 02/12) HERE.

 People have been asking for materials that they can use at home and with friends, to learn bluegrass songs and practice playing along.
 This is a fantastic resource for beginning/intermediate players of ALL bluegrass instruments.
-It has become so popular as a learning resource that bluegrass clubs in BC, Alberta and Washington State are using it as the basis for their weekly jams.
+It's much like having Sue come right into your living room and guide you gently through every one of these easy three-chord songs.
+The books have become so popular as a learning resource that bluegrass clubs in BC, Alberta and Washington State are using it as the basis for their weekly jams.
 You can learn to play by ear, in any key with the Nashville Number System.
+All the songs are sung and played in a slow, learnable style.
+It's all you need to get started in the fun world of jamming, bluegrass style.

 If you have any questions or concerns, please email info@slowpitchjam.com.